afterlogic/aurora-files-app-flutter/custom_build.md

 All the images must be of 512�512 or 1024�1024 size.

 * `icon.png` icon is used on desktop.
 Should not have alpha channel.
-* `icon_foreground.png` icon with transparent background is used as physical icnon in some versions of Android.
+* `icon_foreground.png` icon with transparent background is used as physical icon in some versions of Android.
 * `main_logo.png` icon is displayed on login and About screens.

 The color scheme is described in `theme/lib/app_color.dart` file.

 12. To switch to custom build, run `sh/build_variant.sh <path>` where `path` variable holds a path to `build_variant.yaml` file in a directory holding custom version resources.

 13. To create certificates for signing iOS version, open XCode project.
-Click root project Runner in project structure, and in the new window openeed, select Runner from Targets list, then select Signing & Capabilities.
+Click root project Runner in project structure, and in the new window opened, select Runner from Targets list, then select Signing & Capabilities.
 Certificates should be created automatically.

 14. To build Android version run `build_android.sh`